AadiManchekar/test-env-k8s/README.md

 Some Core infra components can be:

  1. Kafka/RabbitMQ
- 2. Nginx
+ 2. Nginx (As a
- 3. Postgresql/Mysql
+ 3. Postgresql/Mysql (To store SQL data)
- 4.
+ 4. Cassandra (To store No SQL data)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzY2MjcyODksLTE3MjAwNzA4NjRdfQ
-==
+eyJoaXN0b3J5IjpbMTcyOTQ5Mjk2NSwtMTcyMDA3MDg2NF19
 -->